We thought we would take a moment to answer some of the questions we hear most often.

 I'm getting married/graduating/etc. Can I hold my event at the Museum?

 Absolutely!
-We can accommodate over 300 people in our event room, and can arrange a wide variety of meals with local caterers.
+We can accommodate over 300 people in our NBT Bank Event Center, and can arrange a wide variety of meals with local caterers.
 Tour size is virtually unlimited.

 Do you have meeting space available?

-In addition to our event room, our newly constructed meeting room can accommodate up to 40 attendees and offers wi-fi, smartboard, and tele-conference capabilities.
+In addition to our Event Center, our newly constructed meeting room can accommodate up to 40 attendees and offers wi-fi, smartboard, and tele-conference capabilities.

 I am a member of a car club/youth group/other organization?
 Do you offer discounts to groups?